rmoehn/cartpole/interruptibility/questions.md

   scale this has changed to a less drastic yellow-green (blue-green) to green and back.)

+- Why do the histograms take so long to stabilize?
+Are they stable enough to draw valid conclusions?

 - Why is the histogram for Q-learning quite stable for six million time steps and then starts changing again?
 This is even more crass when the data from time steps after crosses is left in.